 Reimagined for modern times, the signature style from the 1920s never disappeared from the red carpet!
 You’ve witnessed starlets Amandla Stenberg, Beyonce, Zoe Kravitz, and Kate Upton and their glorious waves fused with braids, updos, and bright hair colors, setting the trend for every fan.

 Professional hairstylist Stephanie Anderson from The Living Room Hair Lounge in Michigan came up with a luminous, softly waved pixie cut that shows beyond doubt how versatile it is – whether you have short, long, natural, or straight hair, you can rock high-fashion waves even in the comfort of your home!

 If it’s for a fancy occasion, a costume party, or simply anytime you feel your tresses are too flat, all you need are a curling iron, your best brush, and lots of gel or hairspray for a sleek, glossy finish.
 Another option is to use your fingers to press and mold sections of your hair if you want that authentic vintage feel!
 Don’t miss this chance to see modern ways of creating Old Hollywood-inspired hair!

-Before your next hair appointment, check out these photos of popular finger waves.
+Before your next hair appointment, check out these inspiring photos of popular finger waves styles.